Skip to main content

 • Pyramid schemes

-Offers for drugs that cannot be sold over-the-counter in the US/Canada are forbidden.
+Offers for drugs that cannot be sold over-the-counter in the US/Canada are forbidden, regardless if the business is a licensed professional.

 Gambling